Monster-Train-2-Modding-Group/Custom-Clan-Helper/README.md

 ## Known issues
   * Why the 3rd page?
-	* Due to how it was coded, it is very hard to modify a page in the logbook, and is not easy to mod in the clans to appear in the 2nd page of DLC clans.
+	* Due to how it was coded, it is very hard to modify a page in the logbook.
+  * Why is the top row of items in the checklist page smooshed
+	* This is due to how it was configured the bottom row are "crew clans", that is the clans you unlock after 6 pyre hearts, the ui is configured to split the clans across the two rows.